microsoft/PowerToys/README.md

 # Backlog

 Here's the current set of utilities we're considering.
-Please use issues and +1's to guide the project to suugest new ideas and help us prioritize th list below.
+Please use issues and +1's to guide the project to suggest new ideas and help us prioritize the list below.

 1. Full window manager including specific layouts for docking and undocking laptops
 2. Keyboard shortcut manager
 3. Win+R replacement
-4. Better alt+tab including browser tab integration and search for running apps
+4. Better Alt+Tab including browser tab integration and search for running apps
 5. Battery tracker
 6. Batch file re-namer
 6. Quick resolution swaps in taskbar